 This is a data sharing agreement between the Youth Enrichment Services (Y.E.S.)
 Program, Achieve Brown County, Inc. and United Way of Brown County for Y.E.S. to participate in the Community Information System.
 Achieve Brown County is a local partner, non-profit organization with the goal to promote community efforts to support and improve academic, health and wellness outcomes for children in Brown County from birth to their career.
 The benefit of the MOU's is to validate the school district data and to benchmark our outcomes against local populations.

-- 1) Save a copy of this form for your records. - 2) Print this form as a .pdf OR print and scan this form in as .pdf. - 3) E-mail this form and all supporting materials in a SINGLE .pdf file to: BC_Agenda_Requests@oneidanation.org
+3) E-mail this form and all supporting materials in a SINGLE .pdf file to: BC_Agenda_Requests@oneidanation.org

 ONEIDA LAW OFFICE

 CONFIDENTIAL: ATTORNEY/CLIENT WORK PRODUCT